reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### Single Value Annotations

-Single Value Annotations contain only one member and the parameter is the value of the member.
+Single value annotations contain only one member and the parameter is the value of the member.
 The single member has to be named '**value**'.

-Create a SingleValueAnnotationCompany Annotation that uses only the value field for the name, as below:
+Create a SingleValueAnnotationCompany annotation that uses only the value field for the name, as below:

 ```java
 @Target(ElementType.TYPE)